#029 The Labour Party

 “The party is not bound by policy passed at its annual conference — even if motions are passed unanimously.
 It is Labour’s national policy forum (NPF) and ‘Clause V’ meeting before an election that decides which parts of the party programme are included in the manifesto.”

-In conclusion, it’s very clear to all who look objectively, in 2021, that the Labour Party is not the place for supporters of democracy.
+In conclusion, it’s very clear to all who look objectively, in 2021, that the Labour Party is not at all the place for supporters of natural justice or above all democracy.

 “All real progress comes from below…We are many, they are few” (Tony Benn)